Interactive Grid Parity Map for Solar Energy - Canada

 Click to read about our methodology.

-Province or territory average values are determined using the relevant values for capitals.
+Province or territory average values are determined using the relevant values for capitals where possible.

 Solar generation figures are based on an average-sized residential solar PV system of 5 kW.

-Default installation cost is estimated to be $3.5/watt (in Canadian dollars).
+Default installation cost is estimated to be $3/watt (in Canadian dollars).

 Annual solar production estimates (for levelized cost calculations) are based on our own solar energy calculator, Sunmetrix Discover.

 Homeowners who qualify for Ontario's feed-in tariff program can potentially get higher rates of return for their solar PV investments.
-For more information on the microFIT program, click here.
+For more information on the microFIT program, click here (please note, that applications for MicroFIT are no longer being considered).

 Solar savings per kWh >5 ¢ 4 ¢ 3 ¢ 2 ¢ 1 ¢ 0 ¢ -1 ¢ -2 ¢ -3 ¢ -4 ¢ <-5 ¢Solar deficit per kWh